kjowong/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 $ -520693284 is negative
 ```
 ## Notes
-Acknowledgement to Holberton School for providing the test files
+Acknowledgement to Holberton School for providing srand source code for 0 and 1

 ## Known Bugs
 There are no known bugs at the time